PrinshavKandel/dsa-queue-simulator/README.md

 | LanePriorityQueue.enqueue() | O(n log n) |
 | LanePriorityQueue.update_priority() | O(n log n) |
 | LanePriorityQueue.get_priority() | O(n) |
+note: VehicleQueue is implemented differently to LanePriorityQueue, hence the difference in time complexity.
 ***1. Vehicle Generation***

 Vehicle generation runs in O(m) time, where m = 8 represents the number of active lanes.
 Each lane has a 30 percent probability of generating a vehicle.
 Creating a vehicle and enqueuing it takes O(1) time per vehicle.
 Since m is fixed at 8, the total cost becomes O(8), which simplifies to O(1) constant time.